If you have any of the 3 main symptoms of COVID-19 however mild, you must self-isolate for 10 days from when your symptoms started.

 Duty to self isolate

-There is a legal duty on all those who test positive for COVID-19 or are identified by NHS Test and Trace as a close contact, to self-isolate.
-Failure to comply with this new duty will be an offence carrying a fine of at least £1,000 and up to £10,000 for multiple breaches.
+There is a legal duty on all those who test positive for COVID-19 to self-isolate.
+Failure to comply with this duty is an offence carrying a fine of at least £1,000 and up to £10,000 for multiple breaches.

-The duty means that anyone notified of a positive test result and any of their notified contacts will have a legal duty to self-isolate.
+The duty means that anyone notified of a positive test result and any of their notified contacts, who are over 18 and not fully vaccinated, have a legal duty to self-isolate.

 Local contact tracers may call you if you need to self-isolate.